bmatthiesen/deep-EE-opt/data/README.md

-Deep Learning for Optimal Energy-Efficient Power Control in Wireless Interference Networks
+A Globally Optimal Energy-Efficient Power Control Framework and its Efficient Implementation in Wireless Interference Networks
 ==================

 This code package is related to the following scientific article:

-Bho Matthiesen, Alessio Zappone, Eduard A. Jorswieck, and Merouane Debbah, "[Deep Learning for Optimal Energy-Efficient Power Control in Wireless Interference Networks](https://arxiv.org/abs/1812.06920)," submitted to IEEE Journal on Selected Areas in Communication.
+Bho Matthiesen, Alessio Zappone, Karl-L. Besser, Eduard A. Jorswieck, and Merouane Debbah, "[A Globally Optimal Energy-Efficient Power Control Framework and its Efficient Implementation in Wireless Interference Networks](https://arxiv.org/abs/1812.06920)," submitted to IEEE Transactions on Signal Processing

 ## Contents

-Randomly generated channels and global optimal power allocation results. `results.h5` contains also first-order optimal power allocations for the test set.
-Please use `code/DL/prepareDset.py` to generate the training data from these files.
+Randomly generated channels and global optimal power allocation results. `wsee*-processed.h5` contains also first-order optimal power allocations for the test set.
+Please use `src/DL/prepareDset.py` to generate the training data from these files.

 List of files:

-* `channels.h5`: Channels used for training and validation
+* `channels-4.h5`, `channels-7.h5`: Channels used for training and validation for 4 and 7 users, respectively
-* `results.h5`: Global optimal power allocations for `channels.h5`.
+* `wsee4-processed.h5`, `wsee7-processed.h5`: Global optimal power allocations for `channels.h5`.
 The training data is generated from this file
+* `dset4.h5`, `dset7.h5`: Training, Validation, and Test Data
 * `channels-hataUrban.h5`: Channels with Hata-COST231 Urban path loss and log-normal shadowing
 * `results_hataUrban.h5`: Global optimal power allocations for `channels-hataUrban.h5`
 * `channels-hataUrban-noSF.h5`: Channels with Hata-COST231 Urban path loss (no shaodwing)